 Please advise your instructor of any health conditions at the start of the class.

 All participants must sign a disclaimer to waive liability before starting a class or course.

 All fees and sales are non refundable.
+No Refunds.
 Exchanges and transfers may be considered, dependant on circumstances, and are at Management's discretion.